bloominstituteoftechnology/web-module-challenge-classes/README.md

 ## Submission format

-Please submit your project via codegrade by following [these instructions](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)
+Please submit your project via codegrade by following [these instructions](https://lambdaschool.notion.site/lambdaschool/Lambda-School-Git-Flow-Step-by-step-269f68ae3bf64eb689a8328715a179f9) See part 2, submitting an assignment with codegrade